+A lot of people want to know how to get organized faster but have no idea where to start.
 A few weeks ago on Facebook, I asked you: What do you need in order to get organized?
 I got so many responses, and I read every single one.
 None of them surprised me, although a lot of them made me laugh!

 Many of them were just iterations of “it’s hard” or “I don’t want to.”
 Believe me, I get it!
 If I’ve learned anything from my years of in-home professional organizing, it’s that this is hard.
 It’s a big challenge that involves a huge spectrum of complicated feelings.